This post may contain affiliate links, view our disclosure policy.

 It is worth it.
 Just be patient.

-When you do find a spot, stop at the visitor center, use the restrooms, and take in the panoramic views.
+When you find a spot, stop at the visitor center, use the restrooms, and take in the panoramic views.

 Next, head to the back of the visitor where you’ll find signs to begin the Hidden Lake Overlook trail or the more vigorous Highline Trail (11.8 miles).